vercel/next.js/docs/guides/building-forms.md

 ## Conclusion

-That's about it.
-After reading this guide, here's what you'll learn:
+This guide has covered the following:

 - The basic HTML `form` element
 - Understanding forms with React.js
 - Validating forms data with and without JavaScript
-- Using Next.js to handle `req` and `res` from the client and server
+- Using Next.js API routes to handle `req` and `res` from the client and server

 Next.js provides you with an all-in solution for hosting web forms and handling submissions.
-Self-hosted, Next.js API routes can run on your Node.js server, deployed to Vercel.
+You can self-host your Nextjs app or deploy it to a cloud provider, such as Vercel.

 For more details go through [Next.js Learn Course](https://nextjs.org/learn/basics/create-nextjs-app).